Amisha0401/marketinsights/0703/Yoghurt_Market.md

-<h1>Yoghurt Market, Global Outlook and Forecast 2023-2032</h1><br/><p><strong>The global Yoghurt market was valued at US$ 72280 million in 2022 and is projected to reach US$ 91620 million by 2029, at a <strong>CAGR</strong> of 3.4% during the forecast period.
-The influence of COVID-19 and the Russia-Ukraine War were considered while estimating market sizes.</strong></p>

- <p>Yogurt is a dairy product which produced by milk via fermentation process.
+<h1>Yoghurt Market, Global Outlook and Forecast 2023-2032</h1><br/><p>Yogurt is a dairy product which produced by milk via fermentation process.
 Cow&#39;s milk is most commonly used to make yogurt even the world as a whole.
 At the same time some yogurt is made by the milk from water buffalo, goats, ewes, mares, camels, yaks or cow&#39;s milk.
 The bacteria used to make yogurt are known as "yogurt cultures".
 Fermentation of lactose by these bacteria produces lactic acid, which acts on milk protein to give yogurt its texture and characteristic tang.
 Yogurt not only keeps the nutriments which contained in the milk, but produce some new nutriments like VB1, VB2, VB6, VB12 and others.</p>